 Hull is a great place to live, learn, work, study, visit and invest.
 In Hull we are proud of our free museums, Ferens Art Gallery and Hull History Centre, which together welcome 1.35 million visitors in 2017.
 As Yorkshire’s Maritime City, we are developing an extensive redevelopment of our significant historic maritime assets to support our aspiration of creating a world-class visitor destination.

 Since 2013 there has been almost £3bn of private and public investment in the city, including £300m investment in cultural infrastructure, the £80m regeneration of the Fruit Market and the £25m public realm improvements.

 Local authorities and public sector bodies have a major role to play in the development of smart cities and in creating a digitally connected environment.
 Labelled as the fourth industrial revolution, smart cities aim to improve the quality of life for their residents, businesses and visitors.
 However this is a relatively new concept for a traditionally functioning city to grasp, and these challenges will help to shape Hull’s future digital strategy.

-As Hull begins its journey towards becoming a smart city, Hull City Council has identified a number of key, distinct yet concurrent phases that have to be addressed:
+When Hull began its journey towards becoming a smart city, Hull City Council identified a number of key, distinct yet concurrent, phases that needed to be addressed: